ojiegbeprince/Course-Revenue-Optimization-Engagement-Analysis/README.md

 <img width="1287" height="285" alt="Image" src="https://github.com/user-attachments/assets/befb1e50-27df-4733-9f0c-078101b8e0b2" />

 ### 2. Invest in intermediate-to-advanced content in popular subjects:
 From the dataset, it is observed that Intermediate and Expert courses are often paid.
-Subjects like Web Development and Graphic Design show high enrollment and engagement.
+Subjects like Web Development and Business subjects show high enrollment and engagement.
 However, there's an imbalance — not enough advanced content in high-demand areas know fully well that these courses offer higher perceived value.
-Users who complete beginner courses often look for more advanced content and Intermediate/expert learners are more likely to pay for upskilling.
+Users who complete Beginner level courses in these areas often look for more advanced content and Intermediate/expert learners are more likely to pay for upskilling.

 Filling gaps in higher-level content within in-demand subjects allows WhiteHat Academy to capture a broader learner journey, increase lifetime value, and boost premium course sales.